pump-io/pump.io/README.md

   use in production.
 * *firehose* Firehose host running the [ofirehose](https://github.com/e14n/ofirehose) software.
 Defaults to "ofirehose.com".
-Public notices will be ping this firehose server and from there go out to search engines and the world.
+Public notices will ping this firehose server and from there go out to search engines and the world.
 If you want to disconnect from the public web, set this to something falsy.